 With the right managerial mindset, Sales Acceleration fits right into this equation.
 It makes use of processes and data to achieve sales success, rather than relying on ad-hoc decisions and hunches.

-5 Key Pillars of Sales Acceleration – The Vision of Mark Roberge
+5 Key Pillars of a Sales Acceleration Formula – The Vision of Mark Roberge

-Considered as the father of Sales Acceleration in the modern era, Mark Roberge devised a framework for scalable and predictable revenue growth at Hubspot.
+Considered as the father of Sales Acceleration in the modern era, Mark Roberge devised a sales acceleration formula for scalable and predictable revenue growth at Hubspot.
 Using this, he was able to scale revenue to $100 million in 7 years.

 According to him, the Sales Acceleration formula or process has 5 key pillars: